SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

   )
   OR
   (
-    ("human right*" OR "right to" OR "rights" OR "rights of" OR "anti-discriminat*" OR "non-discriminat*" OR "equalit*" OR "equal rights"
+    ("human right*" OR "right to" OR "rights" OR "rights of" OR "anti-discriminat*" OR "non-discriminat*" OR "equalit*" OR "equal rights" OR "equal pay*"
     OR "financial inclusion" OR "economic inclusion" OR "social inclusion" OR "digital inclusion" OR "cultural inclusion" OR "policial inclusion"
     )
     NEAR/5